forkunited/ltprg/README.md

     partition_file, # Data partition
     lambda d : d.get("gameid"), # Function that partitions the data "listener_clicked", # Name of the feature
-    ["action.lClicked_0", "action.lClicked_1", "action.lClicked_2"],
+    ["action.lClicked_0", "action.lClicked_1", "action.lClicked_2"], # JSON paths to feature values
-    init_data="train") # JSON paths to feature values
+    init_data="train")
 ```

 The first two arguments to the function specify the input and output locations
 on disk.
 The third and fourth argument specify the location of a file storing
 a data partition and the "key function" for partitioning the data (see the
 section on [partitions](#data-partitons)), and the final *init_data*
-specifies the part of this partition on which to *initialize* the features.
+specifies the part of this partition on which to *initialize* the features
-This is necessary when the feature initialization depends on some property of
+(this is necessary when the feature initialization depends on some property of
-the data, but should not depend on the values from the test data.
-The
+the data, but should not depend on the values from the test data).
-"listener_clicked" argument just gives a name for the feature.
+The "listener_clicked" argument just gives a name for the feature.
 Finally,
 the list of "action.lClicked_0", "action.lClicked_1", and "action.lClicked_2"
 specifies the JSON paths within the data from which to gather the feature
 values.
 This will construct a matrix where each row represents a